-While it’s hard to tell from the bottom, City Hall is home to Philadelphia’s only observation deck (Update: As of November 2015, there is an even higher observation deck at One Liberty Place).
+While it’s hard to tell from the bottom, City Hall is home to Philadelphia’s only observation deck.
 At a height of more than 500 feet above the city streets below, City Hall’s Observation Deck offers an amazing view of Philadelphia and beyond.

 A small elevator whisks up to four visitors and an operator to the observation deck every fifteen minutes.
-Despite the small numbers, the elevator is tiny enough to feel cramped, but that makes the view at the top all the more sweet.
-As you ascend the building, you get a great view of the interior of the tower, including a brief behind the scenes look at City Hall’s large clock.
+Despite the small numbers, the elevator is tiny enough to feel cramped, but that makes the view at the top all the sweeter.
+As you ascend the building, you get a great view of the interior of the tower, including a brief behind-the-scenes look at City Hall’s large clock.

 Once at the top, the view of the city below is quite breathtaking.
 While not as high as some observation decks around the country, the central city location is high enough to give you an expansive view over the city, and into both Philadelphia’s sprawling suburbs and across the Delaware River into New Jersey.